 - Combine beans, 2 quarts water, and 4 cups chicken broth in large pot.
 Bring to a boil and boil for 2 minutes.
 Cover and let stand for 1 hour.

-- Meanwhile, cook bacon until crisp in large stock pot.
+- Cook bacon until crisp in a large stockpot.
 Remove bacon to paper towels to drain and crumble; set aside.

 - Add chopped onions and minced garlic to bacon drippings.
 Cook and stir until onions are tender.

 - Add partially cooked beans and cooking liquid to the onion mixture.
 Cover and cook over low heat for 1 hour.